-Here is the first video about the construction of the first house at Finca Bayano.
-It includes the first ten days of construction, in particular the excavation of the building pit.
+Here’s is the latest video about the construction of the first house at Finca Bayano.

 Eventually we’ve got it: The first building permit – it was granted on 6 February 2018.
 Building the first house is a huge step forward for Finca Bayano.